MicroRJ/lang/README.md

 - Help me port this, see lsys.h for list of functions that need porting.

-- Can we extend stdlib please?
+- Can we extend corelib please?

 - Figure out how we want to incorporate nodes into code generation, are nodes